astridx/meinblog/content/posts/joomla/13joomla-serverseiteige-validierung.en.md

 This part covers the server-side validation in Joomla 4.

-> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t10...t11a)[^github.com/astridx/boilerplate/compare/t10...t11a] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t10...t11a)[^github.com/astridx/boilerplate/compare/t10...t11a] and copy these changes into your development version.

 ## Step by step